BU-Spark/ds-councilor-worrell-small-business/fall22-team-2/Deliverable4/Notes.md

 #### Code: ####

-`district_businesses.ipynb` - initial look at the data, getting the businesses for each district
+`district_businesses.ipynb` - initial look at the data, getting the businesses for each district //certified business part is not cleaned yet

 `estimated_employment_analysis.ipynb` - a look at the estimated employment of businesses in district 4 and other districts